Assignment 6 - GitHub Flow

 - Group integration: Follow the Git Flow from your worksheet to integrate your work into

-: bring the changes from your branch into main.
-This should be smooth because you already resolved merge conflicts between your-branch and main.git push
+git switch main: now we switch back tomaingit merge <your-branch>: bring the changes from your branch into main.
+This should be smooth because you already resolved merge conflicts between your-branch and main.git push: now push the updatedmainto the remote.

 - Finishing up: